douglasgreen/news/notes.md

 ### Special reports

+Use Deep Research with this inquiry:

-I am writing a special report on X in the past year to cover news topics.
-Write a summary of the following in simple English to give background and explanation for related, ongoing news topics:
+I am writing a special report to cover news topics.
+Write a summary of the following in simple English to give background and explanation:

+- topic

 ### Summaries